Openhab-Nodes/website/content/en/developer/addons_bindings.md

 The schema is very similar for Events, Actions and Properties.
 You define such an item by an ID (like "overheating" in the event case) and optionally provide a title and description or a map of translated titles and descriptions.

 *Actions* usually do not carry any additional data.
-They are invoked by their ID and if invoked by http, the status code reports a success or failure.<br>[Specification](https://w3c.github.io/wot-thing-description/#actionaffordance)
+They are invoked by their ID.<br>[Specification](https://w3c.github.io/wot-thing-description/#actionaffordance)

 *Events* optionally have "data", that is of `type` boolean, string, integer, number or array.<br>[Specification](https://w3c.github.io/wot-thing-description/#eventaffordance)